 The redshift distribution of the unique galaxies and quasars that make up the galaxy-quasar pairs are shown as a grey shaded histogram in Fig.~\ref{fig:redshifts}, showing that our analysis probes the CGM of galaxies at $0.4\lesssim z\lesssim 0.8$.
 Note that most galaxies and quasars contribute to multiple pairs.
 The left panel of Fig.~\ref{fig:galaxy_properties} presents the stellar mass distribution of the galaxies in the final pair sample as a grey shaded histogram.
-We note the very high stellar mass of the galaxies studied in this paper, with $\log_{10}({\rm M/M_\odot})\gtrsim11.4$ being significantly above the characteristic stellar mass of galaxies at these redshifts of $\log_{10}({\rm M/M_\odot})=10.96\pm0.1$ \citep{Weaver2023}.
+We note that the stellar masses in the Granada value added catalogue are, on average, 0.25-0.5\,dex larger than in other value added catalogues for the CMASS dataset, showing that reported stellar masses based on photometry at these redshifts are significantly dependent on prior assumptions and methodology.
+For this reason, as well as number density considerations, we conclude only that the galaxies are more massive than the characteristic stellar mass of galaxies at these redshifts of $\log_{10}({\rm M/M_\odot})=10.96\pm0.1$ \citep{Weaver2023}.

 The right panel of Fig.~\ref{fig:galaxy_properties}, shows the AF vs. K component fractions of the galaxy spectra.
-The galaxies are split into star-forming, quiescent, green-valley and post-starburst, using demarcation lines presented in Krishna et al. (submitted).
+The galaxies are split into star-forming, quiescent, green-valley and post-starburst, using demarcation lines presented in \citet{Krishna2025}.
 Note that the component fractions are derived from normalised spectra, and therefore they represent mass-normalised quantities (i.e. our ``star-forming'' sample is comparable to samples with a high specific star formation rate, rather than absolute star formation rate).
 The green-valley sample was excluded from further analysis in this paper, as there was no clear difference in the stacked spectra of this sub-class compared to quiescent galaxies, indicating that this sample suffered from high contamination from the dominant quiescent galaxy sample scattering into it, due to the relatively low SNR of the galaxy spectra used in this paper.
 Due to the very high stellar mass of the galaxy sample, the vast majority of the galaxies are classified quiescent (i.e. Luminous Red Galaxies, LRGs, 75\%), however, a significant fraction of the sample are star-forming (21\%) or post-starburst (3\%).
 This low fraction of post-starburst galaxies matches expectations from the literature at these redshifts and masses, using similar selection methods \citep[e.g.][]{Rowlands2018}.